 Kids are always looking for something fun to do – and enjoying the snow is the best way to have fun.
 You can have the experience of skiing or snowboarding indoors, even while it rains outside.
 This is a great option for things to do in Auckland on a rainy day

-Best For: A cafe that gives you the best view to all the snow domes.
+Best For: A cafe that gives you the best view of all the snow domes.
 This is a perfectly enjoyable place with family, and especially children who can be safe in a controlled temperature of -5C.